matthewcrowley/swe3643-project/README.md

 If you see your command line / terminal, you are now ready to execute your project and unit tests from your machine.
 You can follow my directions on how I ran this project's code below!

 ## Executing Unit Tests
 I will now walk you through executing the unit tests of this project through the command line.
 I understand that you may not have Rider IDE installed on your machine, so here is a way that you can execute the unit tests from your command line.
-This will be a step by-step-process with numbered instructions. <br><br>**Please note** These command line instructions are tailored to those who have little to no experience in the command line / terminal.<br><br>
+This will be a step by-step-process with numbered instructions. <br><br>**Please note:** These command line instructions are tailored to those who have little to no experience in the command line / terminal.<br><br>
 **Also Note:** You must correctly configure your environment to run these commands in the command line / terminal.
 Please visit the [Environment](#environment) section if you are having any difficulties!<br><br>
 **Executing the Unit Tests from the Command Line:**
 <br>This is the step-by-step process to cloning this repository to your machine and executing the unit tests from your command line.
 When given a command for you to input into your command line, feel free to copy and paste!